☕️ Coffee wars in China

 After seeing these astonishing numbers, a common question arises: what does the coffee market in China look like, and why did a traditionally tea-drinking country suddenly start flocking to coffee shops?
 What strategies are coffee shops and other brands using to succeed here?

-To answer these questions and more, the coffee wars series here on BranDay will go deep into the companies, exploring the ins and outs of their journeys.
+To answer these questions and more, the coffee wars series here on Momentum will go deep into the companies or trends, exploring the ins and outs of industry.

 I believe that, like me, you are tired of the mundane reports on Starbucks or Luckin Coffee from the mainstream media.
-Therefore, through my research, I aim to offer a fresh perspective for coffee practitioners and enthusiasts, providing a more comprehensive understanding of the Chinese coffee market.
+Therefore, here, I aim to offer a fresh perspective for coffee practitioners and enthusiasts, providing a more comprehensive understanding of the Chinese coffee market.

 Coffee Wars in China: Episode 1